anastr0/RSS-feed-aggregator-client/README.md

 * Give RSS feed for a given feed URL
 * Give aggregated RSS feed of feedURLs saved by user so far.
 > Note: Stored state will be lost on deleting browser data since feedURLs are stored in localstorage
-* Can fetch contents from CORs disabled RSS domains
 * Both sections have feed list sortable by published date
 * Burger icon expands each headline to render the content ( Also renders html content )